RamonBeast/airmageddon/README.md

-# AIarmageddon
+# AIrmageddon
-`AI armageddon` is a prototype project that showcases how to run basic visual reasoning on a camera, video or list of images.
+`AIrmageddon` is a prototype project that showcases how to run basic visual reasoning on a camera, video or list of images.
 In this experiment two LLM agents talk to each other to understand if the image shows a potential threat, then they decide whether or not to alert the owner.

 Each frame or image is passed through `YOLOv5`, if the current frame differs sufficiently from the previous one it is passed down to `Florence-2` for captioning.
 The caption is in turn passed down to an LLM (Llama 3.1 8B by default) that starts a conversation with a second LLM, the first takes the role of a `Security Guard`, the second of a `Burglar`.
 When a decision is taken the `Security Guard` can either decide to move along with the analysis or raise an alert.